wdNaimur/wdNaimur/README.md

 ## 📂 Featured Project

 - 🚀 [BulkNEST](https://bulknest.web.app/)
-- Buy Smart.
+🛒📦 Buy Smart.
 Sell Bulk.

-**BulkNEST** is a B2B wholesale marketplace platform where suppliers and buyers connect to trade in bulk with ease.
-Users can explore categorized products, manage listings — all in one streamlined interface.
+**BulkNEST** is a B2B wholesale marketplace platform where suppliers and buyers connect to trade in bulk with ease. 🧑‍💼 Users can explore categorized products, manage listings, and make secure transactions — all in one streamlined interface.
 Whether you're scaling your supply or stocking your store, BulkNEST helps you buy smart and sell efficiently.

 - 🚀 [CrewUp](https://crewup.web.app/)
-- Discover.
+🎯🤝 Discover.
 Connect.
 Create.

-**CrewUp** is a community-driven platform where people can discover and join local hobby-based groups — like book clubs, hiking crews, or painting circles — or even create their own.
-It’s designed to help users connect through shared passions, build lasting friendships, and grow vibrant local communities.
+**CrewUp** is a community-driven platform where people can discover and join local hobby-based groups — like 📚 book clubs, 🥾 hiking crews, or 🎨 painting circles — or even create their own.
+It’s designed to help users connect through shared passions, build lasting friendships, and grow vibrant local communities. 🌱🏡

 ---